kazu-nemoto/kazu-nemoto.github.io/_pages/about.md

 My mission
 ======
-is to use economics in business as a pioneer in Japan. in other words, to inplement.
+is to use economics in business in Japan.
+In other words, to inplement.
 Many times, I have been asked like; you major in economics, why don’t you be rich with economics?
 No, no, m8.
-Ecnomics is just a way of being happiness and fairness,　not an icon of capitalism.
-That is why I, in a effective way, implement economics in order to change what you think economics is.
-Besides, I want to make the world even happier with my ecnomics knowledge.
+Ecnomics is just a way of make people and the environment happiner and way more fair,　not an icon of capitalism.
+That is why I implement economics in order to change what you think economics is and make the world much better.

 地球を救うことです。

-Site-wide configuration
+Resume　＆ Key words
 ------
-The main configuration file for the site is in the base directory in [_config.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_config.yml), which defines the content in the sidebars and other site-wide features.
-You will need to replace the default variables with ones about yourself and your site's github repository.
-The configuration file for the top menu is in [_data/navigation.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_data/navigation.yml).
-For example, if you don't have a portfolio or blog posts, you can remove those items from that navigation.yml file to remove them from the header.
+2019:

 Create content & metadata
 ------